zoni-group/games/README.md

     </p>
 </div>

 ## About ClassQuiz

 ClassQuiz is a quiz app to learn interactively for students, but open-source which is very important if it is a product for educational purposes.
 You can create quizzes and play them remotely with other people.
 It is mainly made for teachers who create a quiz, so students can compete with their knowledge against each other.

+## This Fork

+This is a forked repository maintained by Zoni for educational purposes.
+We have made customizations to better suit our specific needs.
+We would like to extend our gratitude to the original creator, Marlon W (Mawoka), for their fantastic work on the [ClassQuiz](https://github.com/mawoka-myblock/ClassQuiz) project.

 ## Try it

 There is a hosted version at [classquiz.de](https://classquiz.de?utm_medium=Github&utm_source=Readme).
 The server is located in Karlsruhe, Germany and hosted by [netcup](https://mawoka.eu/redir?token=2), so expect some latency depending on your location.

 ## Help/Community